iTURTL3/discord-client-api/README.md

 ## Getting Started
 include the api.js file on the discordapp.com website.
 Once you've included that file on the website you can create an instance of the API like the following example:

+## Notes
+This api class can easily be converted to NodeJS, PHP or any other language.

 ```JS
 var client = new window.discordClientApi('discord token');
 ```